fluffybunnies/shlog-rotate/README.md

 ### Rotate and send files to s3 prior to deletion
-You may pass a script through `-h` that will be executed prior to log file deletion.
+You may pass a script through `-h`, which will be executed prior to log file deletion.
 Its first argument will be the path to the file about to be unlinked.

 An example use case would be to send the log file to s3.
 ```bash